 9) may include the Accumulated QoS IE set to the Accumulated QoS included in the received PROSE PC5 DISCOVERY message for multi-hop UE-to-network relay discovery response;

-10) shall include the PLMN ID set to the PLMN ID value obtained from the received PROSE PC5 DISCOVERY message for multi-hop UE-to-network relay discovery response, and in cleartext;
+10) shall include the PLMN ID set to the PLMN ID value obtained from the received PROSE PC5 DISCOVERY message for multi-hop UE-to-network relay discovery response, and in cleartext; and

+11) if acting as 5G ProSe layer-2 intermediate UE-to-network relay UE, shall set the RRC container to the RRC container if provided by the lower layers;

 NOTE 1: The confidentiality security mechanism ensures that the PLMN ID IE is not encrypted as specified in 3GPP TS 33.503 [34].
 Also the scrambling security mechanism ensures that the PLMN ID IE is not scrambled as specified in 3GPP TS 33.503 [34].